JOR-Donegal/MSc-HCT/docs/Content/WeekA.md

 In the teaching sessions this week, I get you started with a hypervisor and images.

+This module is taught on site/in person, you can carry out all the work in PR2289.

 ## Computer Requirements

 You need to decide which type of device is most suitable for you.&#x20;